google/applied-machine-learning-intensive/acs/ac201/_sources/WorldFacts/exploratory_data_analysis.rst

     </div>

 You may recall that Python has a string method called ``strip`` that does exactly what we want.
 How can we get that to apply to all of the strings in the Series?
-Pandas allows us to do this using the str attribute of the series in combination with most of the standard string methods you know about.
+Pandas allows us to do this using the ``str`` attribute of the series in combination with most of the standard string methods you know about.

 .. code:: python3

    wd.Country.str.strip()

 .. parsed-literal::

    0                                            Afghanistan
    1                                                Albania
    2                                                Algeria
    3                                         American Samoa
    4                                                Andorra
    5                                                 Angola
    6                                               Anguilla
    7                                      Antigua & Barbuda
    8                                              Argentina
    9                                                Armenia
    10                                                 Aruba
    11                                             Australia
    12                                               Austria
    13                                            Azerbaijan
    14                                          Bahamas, The
    15                                               Bahrain
    16                                            Bangladesh
    17                                              Barbados
    18                                               Belarus
    19                                               Belgium
    20                                                Belize
    21                                                 Benin
    22                                               Bermuda
    23                                                Bhutan
    24                                               Bolivia
    25                                  Bosnia & Herzegovina
    26                                              Botswana
    27                                                Brazil
    28                                    British Virgin Is.
    29                                                Brunei
                                 ...
    195                                          Switzerland
    196                                                Syria
    197                                               Taiwan
    198                                           Tajikistan
    199                                             Tanzania
    200                                             Thailand
    201                                                 Togo
    202                                                Tonga
    203                                    Trinidad & Tobago
    204                                              Tunisia
    205                                               Turkey
    206                                         Turkmenistan
    207                                    Turks & Caicos Is
    208                                               Tuvalu
    209                                               Uganda
    210                                              Ukraine
-    211                                 United Arab Emirates
-    212    United Kingdom of Great Britain and Northern I...
+   211                                 United Arab Emirates 212    United Kingdom of Great Britain and Northern I...
-    213                             United States of America
+   213                             United States of America 214                                              Uruguay 215                                           Uzbekistan
-    214                                              Uruguay
-    215                                           Uzbekistan
    216                                              Vanuatu
    217                                            Venezuela
    218                                              Vietnam
    219                                       Virgin Islands
-    220                                    Wallis and Futuna
-    221                                       Western Sahara
+   220                                    Wallis and Futuna 221                                       Western Sahara 222                                                Yemen
-    222                                                Yemen
    223                                               Zambia
    224                                             Zimbabwe
    Name: Country, Length: 225, dtype: object

-Now we can replace our original Country column with the stripped column.
+Now, we can replace our original ``Country`` column with the stripped column.

 .. code:: python3

    wd['Country'] = wd.Country.str.strip()

 .. code:: python3

    wd[wd.Country == 'Malta']

 .. raw:: html